Mergevos/open-vehicle-plus/RETURN_VALUES_CHANGE.md

 Some functions has its extended brothers, like `Vehicle_GetTyreCondition` has `Vehicle_GetTyreConditionEx`.
 Same but the latter one gets all tyres' status passed by reference.
 Until main release, I hope I will have extended all functions.

+##### Logging

+Logging is in the game, with a function that can turn off or on logging.

 ##### Errors

 As mentioned above, main subject of this topic has been return values.
 Yes, I hope all functions which need to be, will be ported to this neat error handling.